 About SE Health

-Saint Elizabeth is committed to the success of all its employees.
-If you feel you need accommodations because of illness or disability, please do not hesitate to contact Human Resources at email@example.com at your earliest convenience.
+SE Health is committed to the success of all its employees.
+If you feel you need accommodations because of illness or disability, please do not hesitate to contact the Talent Acquisition team at firstname.lastname@example.org at your earliest convenience.